9 Best Freshdesk Alternatives in 2026 (Free and Paid, AI Costed)

 • Freddy AI stacks two ways: Copilot at $29 a seat (Pro and Enterprise only) and customer-facing AI Agent sessions at about $0.49 each, which expire every month with no rollover.

-• For Gmail teams, Drag is the best-value alternative: $12 to $24 a seat with AI included, no add-on, no session fees, working inside Gmail, plus its own MCP server.
+• For Gmail teams, Drag is the best-value alternative: $12 to $24 a seat with AI included, no add-on, no session fees, working on Gmail, plus its own MCP server.

 Table of contents

-A note on pricing: per seat per month on annual billing unless stated, verified June 2026.
-Confirm current pricing on each vendor's site.
+A note on pricing: per seat per month on annual billing unless stated, re-verified against each vendor's own pricing page in August 2026.
+Confirm current pricing before you buy.

 What this guide covers